danielbeeke/layout-rivets-tryout/README.md

 For this example I have used the abstract idea that layouts/UI's are a bit like a face.
 A face has 'presets': smiling, lauching, crying, thinking, eating.
-These presets are a combination tension on muscles in the face.
-So for laughing you maybe need 20 specific muscles, for thinking maybe 10 completely other.
+These presets are a combination of tension on muscles in the face.
+So for laughing you maybe need 20 specific muscles, for thinking maybe 10 different one.

-## Back to the rivets
+## Back to rivets

 State of a layout is like the face.
 Inside the example state is a javascript object.